 Due to the high longevity of the building we have also tested the condition of the special collection archive in future climate change scenarios.
 These show no heating being required and acceptable summer condition for both current climate and future warming.

 This new building for St Mary’s school will provide state-of-the-art facilities for girls studying Design & Technology, Food technology, Fine Arts and Textiles.

 We were challenged to create a ventilation design that not only provided each of the very different spaces with fresh air but also ensured it kept within Passivhaus principles.

 Early client engagement was key to making sure the energy from the diverse items of equipment could pass the stringent Passivhaus Energy targets.Heating and hot water is generated by heat pumps along with solar PV to create a low carbon design, with our Acoustics team ensuring plant noise is kept to a minimum in this built-up area.

 We are acting as Passivhaus consultant, as well as MEP, acoustic, and sustainability consultant on this new build graduate student accommodation project for King’s College, Cambridge.
-The project includes four buildings to provide 60 graduate student bedrooms, 12 one-bed apartments, and 12 two-bed apartments.
+The project includes four buildings to provide 60 graduate student bedrooms, 12 one-bed and 12 two-bed fellows apartments.

 We are acting as Passivhaus consultant as well as MEP and acoustic consultant on this new build graduate student accommodation project for King’s College, Cambridge.
 The project includes two new buildings, delivering 59 graduate student bedrooms.
 The project is currently on site, due to complete in 2019.
 Gwilym Still is project engineer and Passivhaus consultant.